The BEST Beef Liver Recipe

 - It's a great source of nitrogen-containing compounds that are building blocks for DNA & RNA, and especially good for people with Alzheimers or any dementia.

 I should probably cover this, just in case.
-If you just KNOW you won't make it or eat it or get it by your family, then you all really should at least be taking these desiccated liver pills daily— that's my favorite brand. 🙂
+If you just know you won't make it or eat it or get it by your family, then you really should at least be taking these desiccated liver pills daily— that's my favorite brand. 🙂 Use the code KOP to get a discount.

 So as you may guess, this beef liver recipe is a variation on this Jalapeño Poppers recipe…